fudoki-abe/mine-all-the-bitcoin/README.md

 A common answer would be to say something like:

-> Well, if the last two were possible, it would kind of defeat the whole purpose of bitcoin as a trustworthy decentralized payment system with fair distribution.
+> Well, if the last two questions had real answers, it would kind of defeat the whole purpose of bitcoin as a trustworthy decentralized payment system with fair distribution.
 >
 > If it were controlled by a single central authority, wouldn't that kind of make it worthless?